-Acute rehab is for those who can-not control or stop their use of alcohol or drugs in the community due to reasons such as: painful withdrawals, underlying health conditions and easy access to use.
+Acute rehab is for those who cannot control or stop their use of alcohol or drugs in the community due to painful withdrawals, underlying health conditions and easy access to use.

-Acute rehab is specifically tailored for those requiring inpatient treatment as it supports a removal from society into a safe place where they can focus on the underlying causes of addiction and recover with the implementation of appropriate, specialised and researched treatment modalities.
+Acute rehab is specifically tailored for those requiring inpatient treatment.
+It supports a removal from society into a safe place where they can focus on the underlying causes of addiction and recover by implementing appropriate, specialised and researched treatment modalities.

-Detox is tailored to meet individual presentation for those requiring immediate and acute rehab due to ill health attributed to the use of substances.
-And facilitates the need for professional support in an environment specifically designed for detox and rehabilitation i.e. the ability to return to former self prior to excessive use and dependence.
+Detox is tailored to meet individual presentation for those requiring immediate and acute rehab due to ill health attributed to substances.
+It facilitates the need for professional support in an environment specifically designed for detox and rehabilitation, i.e. the ability to return to former self before excessive use and dependence.

 How to qualify for acute rehab?

-Qualification may appear more obvious if the drinker notices they have begun to drink alcohol daily or are stuck in the negative and destructive cycle of binge drinking.
+Qualification may appear more evident if the drinker notices they have begun to drink alcohol daily or are stuck in the harmful and destructive cycle of binge drinking.

 Obsessing about using alcohol or drugs certainly qualifies.
-When obsessing about a substance the user will find their mind is awash with the ever-constant longing for their drug of choice this obsession may be all consuming.
-And relief only arrives when the drug has been purchased.
+When obsessing about a substance, the user will find their mind is awash with the ever-constant longing for their drug of choice; this obsession may be all-consuming.

 Physical side-effects such as the occurrence of health conditions related to the liver, kidneys, abdominals, lungs and heart may be key indicators it's time to admit to acute rehab.